bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

    **CRITICAL**: If you are building for the **TEST NET**, ensure you have built curium using the "**testnet**" target.
 Use this if you are doing a **REHEARSAL**.

-   These are steps involved in setting up the OS, Dev Environment, and building and deploying a multi-node Curium Zone.
+   These are steps involved in setting up the OS, development environment, and building the nodes that intend to run in one of our Curium zones.
+Please go through this process for your validator and each of your sentries.

     i.
 [OS Setup for Curium](/setup/os.md)